-Recently, our kids decided to all go camping, but they needed a little help with what to eat.
-Vegan food for camping, although some think is impossible, is actually easy.
-I don't really know if the kids needed advice, or they wanted me to cook for them.
-Even though, I know the real answer to my question, I enjoyed helping the kids plan and cook for their outing.
+Our kids recently decided to go camping but needed a little help with what to eat.
+Vegan food for camping, although some think is impossible, is easy.
+I don't know if the kids needed advice or if they wanted me to cook for them.
+Even though I know the honest answer to my question, I enjoyed helping the kids plan and cook for their outings.

-So, I started with breakfast.
-To make it easier, I suggested preparing Southwest Tofu Scramble, Potato Hash, fruit, and bagels with Skinny Vegan Cream Cheese.
-Since I know of an oil-free baker close to home, I grabbed a couple of dozen bagels, and I made some Carrot Lox and some veggies for the bagels.
+So, let's talk about breakfast.
+First, I suggested preparing Southwest Tofu Scramble, Potato Hash, fruit, and bagels with Vegan Cream Cheese to make it easier.
+Since I know of an oil-free baker close to home, I grabbed a couple of dozen bagels and made some Carrot Lox and some veggies for the bagels.
 Although carrot lox may be a little fancy, I love it, so I taught them how to make it.

-For lunches, I suggested pre-made Vegan Chicken Salad, Chickpea Tuna Salad, and Oil-Free Hummus and Tabbouleh Wrap.
-First, we made the salads and then I packed oil-free wraps and some extra vegetables such as tomatoes, onions, and lettuce to add to the wraps or use to make Vegetable Sandwiches.
+I suggested pre-made Vegan Chicken Salad, Chickpea Tuna Salad, Oil-Free Hummus, and Tabbouleh Wrap for lunches.
+So first, we made the salads, and then I packed oil-free wraps and some extra vegetables such as tomatoes, onions, and lettuce to add to the wraps or make Vegetable Sandwiches.

-Since the kids planned to grill, the dinner suggestions I made were easy to pack and even easier to grill.
+Since the kids planned to grill, I made the dinner suggestions easy to pack and even easier to grill.
 For instance, we pre-made Vegan Coney Chili Sauce for veggie dogs.
 And then, the kids wanted Grilled Portobello Mushroom Burgers instead of veggie burgers, which surprised me.
-Next, we marinated tempeh for two different dishes: Tempeh Grilled and Tempeh Kabobs.
+So next, we marinated tempeh for two dishes: Tempeh Grilled and Tempeh Kabobs.
 Camping, however, is not complete without Vegan Sloppy Joes!

 Carrot dogs or your favorite veggie dogs work well for this vegan chili sauce recipe, which can be made ahead of time and reheated quickly.

-Marinating temepeh, for example, can be done in advanace, and grilled like steaks in minutes.
+Marinating tempeh, for example, can be done in advance and grilled like steaks in minutes.

-In order to pack tempeh kabobs for camping, I cut and marinated the tempeh, and cutting the pineapple and red onions beforehand and packing separately.
+I packed tempeh kabobs for camping, cut and marinated the tempeh, cut the pineapple and red onions beforehand, and packed them separately.

-So, the next time youplan to go camping, vegan food for camping is easier than you may think.
-In fact, the kids had a blast, and they had plently of healthy vegan food to eat!
+So, the next time you plan to go camping, vegan food for camping is easier than you may think.
+The kids had a blast, and they had plenty of healthy vegan food to eat!